Classic Gascony in the Gers

 Day 8

-Valence-sur-Baïse.
-The abbey showcases local art
+Baïse.
+The abbey showcases local art exhibitions, as well

 Day 9